Server Reorganisation25 May 2009

 Saturday was predominantly a lift and shift day with four of us working in the tiny chilled server room to re-rack the majority of the servers into contiguous blocks to make space to rack more servers.
 Incorporated into this work we racked up four new servers and a disk array - more about the specific purpose of these in future posts I hope.

-Along with the physical arrangement of the servers, the work also began on recabling and relabeling the servers.
+Along with the physical arrangement of the servers, the work also began on recabling and relabelling the servers.
 This was further complicated by the necessity to rack up the servers to a Raritan KVM and our UPS systems and an increase in numbers of servers certainly makes it more difficult to keep on top of this.

 Sunday 10 May

-After completing the cabling and labeling and having some discussions about strategies for software deployment for some upcoming end user hardware updates the day drew to a close with an afternoon of deploying a new network administration password and general testing.
+After completing the cabling and labelling and having some discussions about strategies for software deployment for some upcoming end user hardware updates the day drew to a close with an afternoon of deploying a new network administration password and general testing.

 Whilst not without issue, the weekend’s work has now opened up new opportunities for how to better use the ICT infrastructure to support the work of the Academy.